orial021/orial021/README.md

 ###

 <h2 align="left">Hi 👋!
-My name is Jairo Belen and I'm a specialist in cybersecurity and backend development, from Venezuela.</h2>
+My name is Jairo Belen and I'm a specialist in cybersecurity, Game Dev and backend development, from Venezuela.</h2>

-- 🔭 I’m currently studing a Cybersecurity master degree at CEUPE
+- 🔭 Master in Cybersecurity

-- 🌱 I am currently working on developing games using the Godot engine for cryptocurrency integration.
+- 🌱 I am currently working on developing games using the Godot engine

 - ❓ Ask me about ISO 27001 and PCI/DSS certifications

 - 🤖  I'm looking to gain new experience in cybersecurity

 ###